 The FDA-approved label for Elavil lists common side effects including drowsiness, dizziness, and dry mouth.
 Elavil may also cause weight gain, constipation, trouble urinating, and blurred vision.

-Rare but serious side effects listed for Elavil include worsening depression and suicidal thoughts.
+Rare but serious side effects listed for Elavil include worsening depression and suicidal thoughts and behaviors.

 For more details about this treatment, visit: